MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/performance-recommendations-for-unity.md

 3) **Beware of boxing**

     [Boxing](https://docs.microsoft.com/dotnet/csharp/programming-guide/types/boxing-and-unboxing) is a core concept of the C# language and runtime.
-It is the process of wrapping value-typed variables such as `char`, `int`, `bool`, etc. into reference-typed variables.
-When a value-typed variable is "boxed", it is wrapped inside of a `System.Object`, which is stored on the managed heap.
-Thus, memory is allocated and eventually when disposed must be processed by the garbage collector.
+It's the process of wrapping value-typed variables such as `char`, `int`, `bool`, etc. into reference-typed variables.
+When a value-typed variable is "boxed", it's wrapped in a `System.Object`, which is stored on the managed heap.
+Memory is allocated and eventually when disposed must be processed by the garbage collector.
 These allocations and deallocations incur a performance cost and in many scenarios are unnecessary or can be easily replaced by a less expensive alternative.

     To avoid boxing, be sure that the variables, fields, and properties in which you store numeric types and structs (including `Nullable<T>`) are strongly typed as specific types such as `int`, `float?` or `MyStruct`, instead of using object.
 If putting these objects into a list, be sure to use a strongly typed list such as `List<int>` rather than `List<object>` or `ArrayList`.